 Step 1 – Provide Introductory Information

-The first paragraph of the severance agreement serves as an introduction to the document as a whole.
-It lays out the severance date, the names of the employer and employee, and the employer’s location.
+The first paragraph introduces the document as a whole.
+It lists the severance date, the names of the employer and employee, and the employer’s location.

 Step 2 – Write the Date of Employment Termination

 The date the severance agreement is entered into is not necessarily the same as when employment is terminated.
-In some cases, one or two weeks may be left of the employee’s time with the company.
+In some cases, one or two weeks of the employee’s time with the company may be left.
 However, the termination date of employment should be laid out in the severance agreement.

 Step 3 – State the Severance Payment Amount